What does ‘regenerative fashion’ mean?

 Brands leading the way

 • POMP - Yep, we named ourselves, but that’s because we’re proud of what we do.
-Our organic cotton clothing is GOTS-certified.
+Our clothing is certified organic cotton.
 And our sustainability efforts don’t stop there

 • Christy Dawn - a womenswear line known for their ethereal dresses.
 Regeneration is implemented all throughout, but the most standout is their Land Stewardship scheme.